Shadow Step Rogue Build Guide

 Combined with Disciplined Shadow Step, you gain a Shadow Step Charge every 0.58s.
 While it may sound like a decent window, this combined 60% is the absolute minimum amount of CDR you should have.
 The more CDR you have, the smoother the build will feel.
 You can use CDR on the Amulet to make reaching the breakpoint easier if you do not have a triple passive one.

-For more information on how to exactly calculate your CDR, check out the Cooldown Reduction Mechanics sections further below.
+For more information on how to calculate your CDR, check out our Cooldown Reduction article.

 Mechanics